ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Claims Describing the Entity

-The claims in this section describe the entity itself.
-They describe the entity whether they occur in evidence or occur in attestation results.
+The claims in this section describe the entity itself, whether they occur in evidence or in attestation results.
 See {{relationship}} for discussion on how attestation results relate to evidence.